veysibingol/anthocyanin/anthocyanin.md

 The same optimized conditions were accomplished for synthesis of 4-vinylcatechol-pyranoanthocyanins by reactions of C3G and VCAT at low pH and in the presence of ethanol.

+## Formation of pyranoanthocyanins from E. coli co-cultures